Forethought-Technologies/AutoChain/README.md

 ### Features

-- 🚀 light weighted and extensible conversational pipeline
+- 🚀 light weighted and extensible generative agent pipeline
-- 🔗 agent that can run different custom tools
+- 🔗 agent that can use different custom tools
-- 💾 tracking conversation history and tools outputs memory
+- 💾 simple memory tracks conversation history and tools outputs
 - 🤖 automated agent evaluation with simulated conversations

 ## Setup